Limit theorems of stochastic differential equations with jumps: Abstract

 \section{Abstract}

 In this paper, we study the convergence for solutions to a sequence of (possibly degenerate) stochastic differential equations with jumps, when the coefficients converge in some appropriate sense.
 Our main tools are the superposition principles.
-We also give sufficient conditions for the existence and uniqueness of weak solutions to the corresponding non-local Fokker-Planck equations.
+And then we analyze some special cases and give some concrete and verifiable conditions.

 \rm